saulpw/visidata/README.md

 - 's'elect/'u'nselect rows, bulk delete with 'gd'
 - search/select by regex in column
 - 'F'requency table for current column with histogram
-- 'S'heets metasheet to manage/navigate multiple sheets,
+- 'S'heets metasheet to manage/navigate multiple sheets
 - 'C'olumns metasheet
 - 'O'ptions sheet to change the style or behavior
 - 'E'rror metasheet
 - 'g^P' status history sheet
 - inner/outer/full/diff joins on any number of sheets
-- F1 lists command help
+- F1 help sheet of commands
+- Ctrl-O to browse any python object

 ## Installation

-- Copy the vd.py script to a bin/ directory in PATH and make it executable.
+- Copy the vd.py script to a bin/vd directory in PATH and make it executable.
 - Install any required dependencies:

 ### Dependencies

 - Python 3.?
-- openpyxl (if reading xlsx files)
+- openpyxl (if reading .xlsx files)
-- h5py (if reading HDF5 files)
+- h5py and numpy (if reading .hdf5 files)
-- numpy (h5py dependency, and general utility)

 ## Usage

-        $ vd.py [-r/--readonly] [<input> ...]
+        $ vd [-r/--readonly] [<input> ...]

 Inputs may be paths or URLs.
 If no inputs are given, starts exploring the current directory.
 Unknown filetypes are by default viewed with a text